 - Advocating for changes to municipal rules around commercial crop production

-For more information about these services, please fill out our application form noting your interest in technical assistance for strategic advocacy.
 For questions about the TA available, email team member Jared Cates at email@example.com.

 This toolkit is intended for community members interested in developing a cross-sector group organized to positively impact food systems change in their whole community.
 We distilled our project team’s work in leading over 30 community groups through food council development into this toolkit.
 Our ‘best practices’ and example activities are outlined here, including tools for outreach, organizing, and decision making to create an active and engaged food council that has impact and staying power in your community.

 Communities can use this toolkit as a starting place or a tool to come back to for re-organizing or re-energizing an existing council effort.

 Please consider emailing us to let us know that you have downloaded this toolkit, and share your feedback on this toolkit’s utility.
 We intend to incorporate what we learn into future editions and would like to share updates with you.
 Please send comments and questions to firstname.lastname@example.org.

 Council Development Toolkit

 How to Use the Food Council Development Toolkit